 Having always had a special love of animals, Dr Sodera is an accomplished wildlife artist, and has exhibited many of his paintings.

-A number of his paintings are featured in his book One Small Speck to Man ~ the evolution myth, and are also on view in his consulting rooms.
-The two paintings shown below have medical themes, which should be of particular interest to doctors.
+A number of his paintings are featured in his book One Small Speck to Man ~ the evolution myth.
+The two paintings shown below have medical themes.

 This painting is based on the two biochemical cycles described by Professor Kreb.
 His famous ‘Kreb’s cycle’ (also known by the catchy name ‘the tricarboxylic acid cycle’) deals with the metabolism of glucose to produce the energy bonds in adenosine triphosphate (ATP).
 The less well-known ‘Kreb’s urea cycle’ deals with the metabolism of ammonia waste into urea.
 Dr Sodera was in a biochemistry lecture when he thought about linking the two cycles into the framework of a bicycle.
 With the ‘Kreb’s cycle’ and the ‘Kreb’s urea cycle’ making up the front and back wheels respectively, the painting Kreb’s Bi-cycle was born.
 To complete the picture, the Bi-cycle stands inside an abstract mitochondrion, which is where Kreb’s cycle does its thing.